jfrog/frogbot/docs/install-bitbucket-server.md

                // If the machine that runs Frogbot has no access to the internet, follow these steps to allow the
                // executable to be downloaded from an Artifactory instance, which the machine has access to:
                //
                // 1.
-Login to the Artifactory UI, with a user which has admin credentials.
+Login to the Artifactory UI, with a user who has admin credentials.
                // 2.
 Create a Remote Repository with the following properties set.
                //    Under the 'Basic' tab:
                //       Package Type: Generic